-The pandemic has caused 44% of employers to bring a change in the workplace policies and make it more open to flexible schedules and pay.
+The pandemic has caused 44% of employers to change workplace policies and make it more open to flexible schedules and pay.
 The transformation has positively impacted the workforce, as 65% of employees feel it opens the future to more flexible work.
-Many teams were already gearing their workflows and resources to facilitate a flexible schedule, while others achieved this transformation with great speed, from the onset of the pandemic.
+Many teams were already gearing their workflows and resources to facilitate a flexible schedule, while others achieved this transformation with great speed from the onset of the pandemic.
 Businesses should carry forward this practice by building systems that empower the teams within the organization and other businesses they support.
 Customizable workflow and pay schedules are the future.

 The Resilience of the Employees